martinvonz/jj/docs/git-compatibility.md

   it because they automatically run `git fetch` in the background from time to time.

+* In co-located repos with a very large number of branches or other refs, `jj` commands can get noticeably slower because of the automatic `jj git import` executed on each command.
+This can be mitigated by occasionally running `git pack-refs --all` to speed up the import.

 * Git tools will have trouble with revisions that contain conflicted files.
 While `jj` renders these files with conflict markers in the working copy, they are stored in a non-human-readable fashion inside the repo.
 Git tools will often